Show code cell source

 LBFGS is a quasi-Netwon method, that is, it uses the first derivative (the gradient) and approximates the second derivative (the Hessian) in order to solve the problem.
 This means that LBFGS tends to find a solution faster and is often less sensitive to step-size.
 Try other solvers to see how they behave!

-# Initialize the model, specifying the solver.
-Since unregularized is the
+# Initialize the model, specifying the solver. we'll accept the defaults

 model = nmo.glm.GLM(solver_name="LBFGS")